oskariorg/oskari-documentation/3 Setup instructions/00100-ServerClustering.md

     .getClientFor(functionalityId)
     .addListener(channel, (msg) -> handleClusterMsg(msg));
 ```
-The `handleClusterMsg()` will receive the `REM:1` message from the above example and in the case of caches will remove the value with key 1 from the cache.
+The `handleClusterMsg()` will receive the `REM:1` message from the above example and in the case of caches will remove/flush the value with key 1 (maplayer id used as cache key) from the cache so an updated version is loaded from the database when it's next requested..
 Note that channel is used to identify the cache so only the `maplayer` cache would remove the item with key 1, not for example a cache for dataproviders.

 ##### Identified challenges